DSolutech/DSolutech/README.md

-- 👋 Hi, I’m @DSolutech
+- 👋 Hi, I’m Disha
 - 👀 I’m interested in UX Testing
 - 🌱 I’m currently learning UX / UI
-- 💞️ I’m looking to collaborate on content based projects
+- 💞️ I’m looking to collaborate on Content Development Projects
 - 📫 How to reach me via Email
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: My favorite food is BBQ pizza

 <!---
 DSolutech/DSolutech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.